numbas/editor-docs/source/simplification.rst

 .. glossary::

     basic
         These rules are always turned on, even if you give an empty list of rules.
         They must be actively turned off, by including ``!basic`` in the list of rules.
+        See `this behaviour in action <https://numbas.mathcentre.ac.uk/question/22839/when-does-the-basic-ruleset-get-turned-on/>`_.

         * ``+x`` → ``x`` (get rid of unary plus)
         * ``x+(-y)`` → ``x-y`` (plus minus = minus)